pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 ### Report

-A required component of this assignment is to write a summary report of the process that you followed during the completion of this assignment.
+A required component of this assignment is to write a short summary report (around a couple of pages) of the process that you followed during the completion of this assignment.
 Make sure to include:

 * Details of your final model architecture, including all hyperparameters, train/validation/test splits, optimizer used etc.
 * Hyperparameter searches that you performed during the project, including your method of validation and corresponding results